g4b0/silverstripe-widget-pages-extension/README.md

 # Widgets Pages Extension

 Widgets Pages Extension is an enhancement for the actual widget module (http://addons.silverstripe.org/add-ons/silverstripe/widgets).
-Freely inspired to burnbright/silverstripe-widgetpages, add a Widget's Gridfield to the extended pages.
+Freely inspired to burnbright/silverstripe-widgetpages, it adds Widget's Gridfields to the extended pages.

 ## Introduction